Battle of Lake George: Order

+Maréchal de camp Jean-Armand, Baron de Dieskau only had 220 regulars, which were grenadiers.
+The remaining force consisted of 600 Canadian militiamen and 700 Indians.

 Battle

 "Bloody Morning Scout"

 Williams' column marched straight into the trap and was engulfed in a blaze of enemy musketry.
 In an engagement known as the "Bloody Morning Scout", Williams and Hendrick were killed along with many of their troops.
 At this point, the French regulars, brought forward by Dieskau, poured volleys into the beleaguered colonial troops.
 Most of the New Englanders fled toward Johnson's camp while about 100 of their comrades under Whiting and Lt.
 Col. Seth Pomeroy and most of the surviving Mohawks covered their withdrawal with a fighting retreat.
 The British rearguard was able to inflict substantial casualties on their overconfident pursuers.
 Pomeroy noted that his men "killed great numbers of them; they were seen to drop like pigeons".
 One of those killed in this phase of the battle was Jacques Legardeur de Saint-Pierre, the highly respected commander of Dieskau's Canadian and Indian forces.
 His fall caused great dismay, particularly to the French Indians.